Space-yg/SON/README.md

 ```

 # Array
-Here is how arrays are structured:
+An array is structured as follows:

 <picture>